kampamocha/hermetrics/README.md

         self.similarity = similarity or self.similarity
 ```
 ### Default methods
 Description of default methods for the *Metric* class.
-In general the methods of a metric receive three parameters:
+In general a method of a metric receives three parameters:
 * *source*.
 The source string or iterable to compare.
 * *target*.
 The target string or iterable to compare.
 * *cost=1*.
 If a number, the unit cost for any edit operations.
 If a tuple, the cost for edit operations in the following order (deletion, insertion, substitution, transposition).